 Learn step by step how to prepare perfectly smoked baby back ribs on a Pit Boss pellet grill!

-We cover how to prep, season, cook, and sauce your baby backs using the 3 2 1 Method and why the Pit Boss pellet grill makes it so easy to cook these ribs.
+We cover how to prepare, season, cook, and sauce your baby backs using the 3-2-1 Method and why the Pit Boss pellet grill makes it so easy to cook these ribs.
+We also share some of our favorite pellets, rubs, and sauces we like to use on our baby backs.

 Why do we LOVE baby back ribs so much?